thesleort/project-lyd/README.md

 The steps here are almost equivalent to the steps for the `masterapp`.
 Since the slave application also depends on `libdtmf`, a script `create-slave-app.sh` has been made.
 This will prepare all dependencies from `libdtmf` and compile the application in the `slaveapp/build` directory.

+By default the slave application is compiled for `TEST_MODE`.
+This can be changed in `create-slave-app.sh`.

 To update the app without recompiling `libdtmf` (after running `create-slave-app.sh`):
 ```bash